Read in 7 minutes

 CentOS server installations often do not come with a desktop environment installed, so we’ll start by installing a lightweight desktop environment.

 In this guide we’ll be installing Xfce.
-It is fast, stable and low on system resources, which makes it ideal for usage on remote servers.
+It is a fast, stable and low on system resources, which makes it ideal for usage on remote servers.

 Xfce packages are available in the EPEL repositories.
 If you don’t have EPEL repository enabled on your server you can do it by typing: